gargcodes2006/Cybersecurity-Password-Strength-Analyzer/README.md

 # Cybersecurity-Password-Strength-Analyzer
-A cybersecurity project that analyzes password strength using security rules, identifies common weaknesses, and provides recommendations for creating stronger and more secure passwords.
+A cybersecurity project that analyzes password strength using security rules, identifies common weaknesses, and provides recommendations for creating stronger and more secure passwords. it also teach us about the Cyber Security.